Information about Frugal Photographer and our products.

 All orders are shipped from Nampa, Idaho.
 Domestic US orders are shipped by First Class Parcel.
 On rare occasions, I ship to the US from Calgary.

-Orders to Europe, Australia/New Zealand, and the rest of the world can only be shipped economically by the U.S. Post Office's Priority Post service or by small packet air mail from Canada.
+Orders to Europe (but not Germany), Australia/New Zealand, and the rest of the world can only be shipped economically by the U.S. Post Office's Priority Post service or by small packet air mail from Canada.
 Tracked shipping is expensive.

 Special shipping requirements can always be accommodated.
 Just send an email before you place your online order.